paintparty/bling/API.md

 ```
 Function.

-Annotates the line at supplied index with floating label.
+Annotates a line of text at supplied index with floating label.

    This label is optionally decorated with a supplied `:floating-annotation-style` map.

    Options: